ExterminanzHS/GeccoBot/README.md

 If you find yourself using this bot regularly, consider buying me a coffee - or a golden house, or gecco food, idc.

 enjoy

+- shoutout and credit to Max Teaches Tech for getting me started on Discord bots.
+If you struggle to activate the bot on your server, be sure to check out his Youtube Channel! https://www.youtube.com/@MaxTeachesTech